flex1988/mongoose-cache/README.md

     var User=mongoose.model('User',UserSchema);

-    var users=yield User.find().exec();
+    var users=yield User.find().cache().exec();

+    use cache() function to enable cacheing.

-users have been store in redis,any other querys for users will return cached object in redis if the expire time is not exceed.
+Then users have been stored in redis,any other querys for users will return cached object in redis if the expire time is not exceed.